-Should radiated emissions testing be performed on a 30m, 10m, 3m or 1m test site has been a controversial debate for a long time in the world of electromagnetic compatibility (EMC) compliance testing.
-In this article we will skip military (MIL STD 461, RTCA DO-160 etc) and automotive (CISPR 25) type testing as this testing is typically conducted at a 1m distance over the entire frequency (usually 10kHz to 18GHz).
+Should testing of radiated emissions be performed on a 30m, 10m, 3m or 1m test site has been a controversial debate for a long time in the world of electromagnetic compatibility (EMC) compliance testing.
+In this article, we will skip military (MIL-STD 461, RTCA DO-160 etc) and automotive (CISPR 25) type testing as this testing is typically conducted at a 1m distance over the entire frequency (usually 10kHz to 18GHz).

 Radiated Emissions on a 10m Open Area Test Site

-Our focus here is around the consumer and commercial Radiated emissions EMC testing.
-Particularly when the old preferred methods described in many of these EMC testing standards was based around performing radiated emissions on a 10m Open Area Test Site (OATS) for the frequency range of 30MHz to 1GHz.
+Our focus here is on consumer and commercial Radiated emissions EMC testing.
+Particularly when the old preferred methods described in many of these EMC testing standards were based on performing radiated emissions on a 10m Open Area Test Site (OATS) for the frequency range of 30MHz to 1GHz.
 Also note that for frequencies under 30MHz, it was noted that a preferred measurement distance of 30m is required.
 The FCC addressed this issue for FCC Part 15C (intentional radiators) with the 40dB/decade reduction for frequencies below 30MHz or the two measurement distance approach.
 Most international standards also specify a 3m measuring distance for Radiated emissions above 1GHz.

-Radiated Emissions on a Indoor Open Area Test Site
+Radiated Emissions on an Indoor Open Area Test Site

-Initially as with Fully Anechoic Chamber (FAR) the indoor Open Area Test Site (iOATS) chambers met some skepticism.
-However over the last few decades, iOATS chambers have become the norm for EMC testing of radiated emissions due their many benefits, some of these benefits include:
+Initially, as with Fully Anechoic Chamber (FAR), the indoor Open Area Test Site (iOATS) chambers met some scepticism.
+However over the last few decades, iOATS chambers have become the norm for EMC testing of radiated emissions due to their many benefits, some of these benefits include:

 - No ambient RF emissions from the outside world